 Symptoms associated with BIA-SCC and other lymphomas in the capsule or scar tissue around the breast implant can include swelling, pain, lumps, or skin changes.

 If you think there are any changes in your breast or implants, or if you have any concerns, consult your general practitioner (GP) or treating Specialist/Surgeon who will undertake the required tests.
 Testing is only recommended if you are experiencing symptoms.

 Please note: it is normal to have some breast swelling for a period of time after your breast implant operation, and your doctor will advise how long this swelling should be expected.

 Women at risk of BIA-ALCL

 There are various types of breast implants.
-The Australian Therapeutic Goods Administration (TGA), the Australian Government Department responsible for regulating medical devices, has investigated the association between breast implants and BIA-ALCL.
+The TGA, the Australian Government Department responsible for regulating medical devices, has investigated the association between breast implants and BIA-ALCL.
 The TGA have found:

 - the risk of developing BIA-ALCL is rare